 The Rorschach Brief

-I typed in the brief and stared at it on my otherwise blank screen.
+I typed up the brief and stared at it on my otherwise blank computer screen.
 It felt like a Rorschach test, only with words instead of inkblots.
 But gradually, my writer’s eye discerned shapes in the random pattern.

 Tie a Yellow Ribbon